Corporate Tax Calculator

 What is the UAE Corporate Tax rate?

-The standard rate is 0% on the first AED 375,000 of taxable income and 9% on anything above.
-Qualifying Free Zone Persons (QFZPs) pay 0% on qualifying income.
+In the UAE, typically, businesses pay a 0% corporate tax on the first AED 375,000 of taxable income and a 9% corporate tax on anything above that.
+However, Qualifying Free Zone Persons (QFZPs) pay 0% corporate tax on qualifying income.

 Who needs to register for Corporate Tax?

-All UAE mainland and free zone companies, branches of foreign entities, and individuals conducting business above AED 1 million in turnover must register for CT with the Federal Tax Authority (FTA).
-Even entities with zero taxable income must register and file.
+Individuals involved in businesses with AED 1 million or more in turnover, all mainland and free zone companies, and branches of foreign entities must register for corporate tax with the Federal Tax Authority (FTA).
+Even businesses with zero taxable income must register and file corporate tax returns.

 What is Small Business Relief?